rockset/rockset-js/packages/cli/README.md

                                                                                 remote, create it

   --dryRun                                                                      If this flag is set, the tool will print
-                                                                                out the names of the query lambdas it would deploy and return
+                                                                                out the names of the Query Lambdas it would deploy and return

 DESCRIPTION